- Reference Number: HEY-066/2020

 Female patients aged between 12 and 55 years of age will be asked if they are or might be pregnant.
 If at any point during your radiotherapy treatment you suspect that you may possibly be pregnant, you must inform your treatment team immediately.

 You will be offered other leaflets that have more specific information about the area you will be having treated.
-There are also further leaflets available about our Health Centre and other services offered by the Queen’s Centre for Oncology and Haematology.
+There are also further leaflets available about our Health Centre and other services offered by the Queen’s Centre.

 Please note below contact details of useful organisations that provide information about cancer including radiotherapy treatments: